mariandev/RemoteJS/README.md

 RemoteJS
 ========

-Transform your app into a remote/controller.
+Transform your smartphone into a remote/controller.

 RemoteJS is a simple app that enables you to transform a smartphone into a remote.
 It has a simple API that anyone with basic javascript knowledge can understand.